 - Location: 25km east of Berlin.

 - Commuting options: part of the S-Bahn network.
 Trains to Berlin Mitte take around 50 minutes.
-Driving to Berlin takes from 30 minutes, depending on the destination and traffic.
+Driving to Berlin from this suburb takes 30 minutes, depending on the destination and traffic.

 - Cars: most homes have parking and driving around the town is easy.